imcleod/hercules-f30/README.md

 These are some very simple but specific helper scripts and configurations to install F30 for s390x inside the hercules emulator.

+How simple?  **The instructions below should give you a running F30 s390x instance with 6 commands.**

 I am by no means expert in mainframe or hecules.
 Corrections and improvements welcome.

 This was inspired by Daniel Horak's earlier work with F20 which he documented here: